solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 While this option does provide redundancy against zonal failure, there is more latency between the zones that affects replication.

-![This image demonstrates Zone-Redundant HA for MySQL Flexible Server.](media/1-flexible-server-overview-zone-redundant-ha.png "Zone-Redundant HA")
+![This image demonstrates Zone-Redundant HA for MySQL Flexible Server.]

 To compensate for the latency challenges, Azure provides HA within a single zone.
 In this configuration, both the primary node and the